-If you’ve noticed sticky residue on your plant’s leaves, tiny insects clustering along the stems, or a fine webbing stretched between the nodes, you’ve probably already started googling.
+If you’ve noticed sticky residue on your plant’s leaves, tiny insects clustering along the stems, or fine webbing stretched between the nodes, you’ve probably already started googling.
 And neem oil for plants is likely one of the first results that came up.
 It’s one of those remedies that sounds almost too good: natural, widely available, and effective against a surprisingly long list of problems.
 But it comes with a few rules.
 Mix it wrong and it won’t work.
 Apply it at the wrong time and you’ll stress the plant more than the pests did.

 Neem oil is a vegetable oil pressed from the seeds of the neem tree (Azadirachta indica), a fast-growing tree native to South Asia.
 In plant care, it works as both a pesticide and a fungicide: interrupting the life cycle of common pests without the harshness of synthetic chemicals.